 The Hub Name field is optional and will be filled in automatically if left blank.
 If you provide a name here that name will be used instead of the name provided by your hub.

-I recommend selecting everything that is supported in the most intuitive category.
-For example, dimmer switches will show up on both the switch list and the switchlevel list.
-I would select it only on the switchlevel list, but you can do both.
-You might decide to exlude some devices.
-For instance, I excluded a light that I have in my food pantry that is activated by a door open sensor, since I don’t ever anticipate needing to turn the lights on in a closed food pantry.
+Foe SmartThings and Hubitat hubs, I recommend selecting everything that is supported in the most intuitive category.
+For example, dimmer switches will show up on both the switch list and the dimmer list.
+I would select it only on the dimmer list, but you can do both.
+You might decide to exclude some devices.
+For instance, I excluded a light that I have in my food pantry that is activated by a door open sensor, since I don’t anticipate ever needing to turn the lights on in a closed food pantry remotely.
 Anyway, just select the things you want and you will be good to go.
 To finish this step click on the Save button at the bottom of the screen.

 After you finish selecting your devices you will be redirected back to this same Authentication page where the number of devices read will be shown for the hub you selected.
 At this point you can authorize another hub following the same procedure.
-Just select the hub you want from the “Authorize which hub” drop down list and proceed accordingly.
+Just select the hub you want from the “Authorize Hub” drop down list and proceed accordingly.
 If you want to add a hub then select the last item which is always a new blank hub.

-It is this authentication step that prevents anyone from accessing your HousePanel installation.
+The authentication step prevents anyone from accessing your HousePanel installation.
 This is why it is important to protect this login information; otherwise, anyone who has it will also be able to access your HousePanel and control your smart home.
-On the other hand, if you installed HousePanel on a Raspberry Pi on your home local network, then only people with access to your home network will have access to HousePanel.
-This gives you one extra layer of protection.
+However, because HousePanel is typically installed on a Raspberry Pi on your home local network, only people with access to your home network will have access to HousePanel.
+This gives you an inherent extra layer of protection.